greenelab/deep-review/sections/06_discussion.md

 Overall, multimodal, multi-task and transfer learning strategies demonstrate high potential for many biomedical applications that are otherwise limited by data volume and presence of labels.
-These methods not only inherit most of methodological issues from natural image, text, and audio domains, but also pose new challenges, specific to biological data.
-We suggest that these types of models deserve deeper investigation to establish best practices and determine limits for the transferability of features between various close related and distant learning tasks.
+However, these methods not only inherit most methodological issues from natural image, text, and audio domains, but also pose new challenges, specific to biological data.
 Making negative results, source code, and pre-trained models publicly available helps to accelerate progress in this direction.
 However, there are privacy considerations for models trained on sensitive data, such as patient-related information (see Data sharing section).
 Thus, there is a compelling need for the development of privacy-preserving transfer learning algorithms, such as Private Aggregation of Teacher Ensembles (PATE-G) [@tag:Papernot2017_pate], that can leverage publicly available data.
+We suggest that these types of models deserve deeper investigation to establish sound theoretical guarantees and best practices and determine limits for the transferability of features between various closely related and distant learning tasks.